Secure Registry

 ### Reviewing policy evaluations

-The **Policy Evaluations** tab shows every npm request that flowed through Secure Registry, with the evaluation result for each enabled control.
+The **Policy Evaluations** tab shows every package request (npm or PyPI) that flowed through Secure Registry, with the evaluation result for each enabled control.

 <figure><img src="/files/CfDttUMpwqLQFGUEHhqp" alt=""><figcaption></figcaption></figure>